 And once you're done, take a moment to make sure your cathole isn't visible.
 “Just because there's nobody there doesn't mean it's not heavily used,” said Martin.
 “If I'm going to use the bathroom in the woods, I don't want anyone to find it ever again.”

-However, many outdoors people have differing opinions on whether toilet paper is even appropriate to leave in the earth.
+However, many outdoors people have differing opinions on whether toilet paper is even appropriate to leave behind in the earth.
 Depending on the habitat and how fast buried waste breaks down, toilet paper can remain long after feces.
-Even in a proper cathole, it can take up to a year to break down, so leaving it behind should be a last resort.
+Even in a proper cathole, it can take up to a year to break down, so leaving it should be a last resort.
 That said, if you do decide to bury your toilet paper, make sure to bury it deeply in the hole with a stick, which should be buried as well to minimize the potential spread of disease.

 “The issue is that you're leaving something that shouldn't be left behind,” said Martin.
 “There's no reason not to carry it out.
 It's one small Ziploc, even for a big trip.”

 If you don't want to pack out used toilet paper consider wiping with safe natural materials like fallen leaves (identify first!), packed snow, or smooth river rocks.
-You can bury the nature materials in your cathole with your waste.
+You can bury the natural materials in your cathole with your waste.

 - If you use toilet paper, pack it out whenever possible.